JamieMagee/katmagee.net/site/content/case-studies/kat-nunn.md

   the year
 case_feature_img: /img/designit_itrip_2017_0146.jpg
 case_summary: >-
-  Identity concept, branding and communications for Designit’s biggest event of the year, our yearly inspiration trip.
+  Identity concept, branding and communications for Designit’s yearly inspiration trip.
+The itrip is all about getting the people of Designit in one place for inspiration and togetherness.
+I worked closely together with an art director to create a unique identity for 2017's itrip, that celebrated who we are, and what we do together.
 team:
   - ''
 roles: